Lovakovic/spring-boot-intro/radovanov-frontend/README.md

-# StudappFrontend
+# New Frontend Client for Studapp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.
+It represents a continuously evolving version of the frontend client for the Studapp project.
+This base was provided by my professor, and I've been enhancing it with additional features as part of lab assignments.

+This client replaces an older one, which is located in the `backend` repository.
+Despite the older version having more recent package dependencies, I decided to adopt this client and plan on updating it to a more recent version of Angular, along with other packages.
+I'm hoping to do this as soon as I gather enough courage! :)

 ## Development server